Strategies and initiatives

 With more than $115 million in new funding, Creative State is designed to grow Victoria's $23 billion creative and cultural economy, turbocharge local creative enterprises, create new jobs and employment opportunities, and bring social and cultural benefits to Victorians.

-Jobs Victoria supports disadvantaged Victorians into the workforce by consolidating all Victorian Government employment services into one system, making it easier for jobseekers to access the help they need to get work.
-The key initiative under Jobs Victoria is the Jobs Victoria Employment Network.
+Jobs Victoria supports Victorians facing barriers to employment into the workforce by consolidating all Victorian Government employment services into one system, making it easier for jobseekers to access the help they need to get work.

 Jobs Victoria Employment Network (JVEN)

-The JVEN is the centrepiece of a new approach to employment assistance in Victoria.
-Through a network of specialist employment services, the program delivers employment assistance to people and places that need it most.
-JVEN assists people who are either ineligible for Commonwealth services or who, because of significant labour market disadvantage, require more intensive and personalised assistance.
+The Jobs Victoria Employment Network is the centrepiece of a new approach to employment assistance in Victoria.
+Through a network of specialist employment services, Jobs Victoria delivers employment assistance to people and places that need it most.

 Other initiatives to support Victorians into work are: